 One of the most advantageous elements of blending learning is without a doubt synchronous virtual meetings.
-Teachers can give out lectures in a virtual classroom, while their ability to present content is not impaired in any way.
-On the contrary, every course attendant will have the same display on their screen, unlike the traditional set up where the students in the back row often face trouble hearing as compared to those seated in the front row.
+Teachers can give out lectures in a virtual classroom.
+While their ability to present content is not impaired in any way.
+On the contrary, every course attendant will have the same display on their screen.
+Unlike the traditional set up where the students in the back row often face trouble hearing as compared to those seated in the front row.

-Technology can also be a major gambit in terms of motivation and engagement, as long as it is utilized in a correct manner.
+Technology can also be a major gambit in terms of motivation and engagement.
+As long as it is utilized in a correct manner.
 Teachers can design more authentic lesson projects that display a clear relevance, and the application of the skills, or knowledge being taught.
 These types of lessons are not limited to the virtual classroom, as they can be easily applied in the conventional classroom as well.

-The best way to put this plan into motion is via administration of game-based learning.
+The best way to put this plan into motion is via the administration of game-based learning.
 By implementing more metacognitive activities and fostering a necessity for knowledge through a task presented in an engaging game, teachers can ramp up both motivation and involvement.

 Again, these techniques can be used both online and offline.
 Basically, you should steer clear from teaching methods that involve students as passive recipients, and by setting and reflecting goals, the lecture attendees can develop a personal connection to learning.